 Tenjyuri Temple (天龍寺)

-The Tenjyuri Temple is one of the most important temple in the Arashiyama area.
+The Tenjyuri Temple is one of the most important temples in the Arashiyama area and one of the top things to do in Arashiyama.
 Although the main building had been burned down a few times throughout the centuries, the beautiful garden remained intact and untouched.
-We walked by this temple when we were exploring the bamboo forest since the temple opens at 9.
-Since we came to the temple right when it opened, we pretty much had the entire place to ourselves!
+The garden and pond represent the beautiful Japanese architecture and the mountain backdrop makes the Tenjyuri Temple’s garden one of the prettiest places in Kyoto.

-I’ve always loved fluffy things so I was SO excited when I found out there is a Monkey Park up the hill in Arashiyama!
-It’s 550YEN per adult and a 20 minute hike uphill, but it’s totally worth the effort!
+The Monkey Park is located very close to the Togetsukyo Bridge.
+Once you cross the bridge, there are signs that point to the entrance of the Iwatayama Monkey Park.
+The ticket cost of the Monkey Park is 550YEN per adult and it’s a 20 minute hike uphill from the entrance to get to the Monkey Park.
+Is it worth visiting the Arashiyama Monkey Park?
+YES!
+This turned out to be one of the best attractions in Arashiyama despite the hike uphill.
 The monkeys at the park are Japanese snow monkeys, so they survive well in the snowy mountain weather in the winter.
 We were concerned that the weather might have been too hot for them but we were happy to see the monkeys were so active and energetic!

 After feeding them the whole bag (I’m not sure why they are not fatter considering how often people feed them), we decided to explore the area a little bit more.